 Students should seek the advice of their Academic Advisor before requesting to drop or add courses.
 The College has designed each class schedule to allow students to graduate with a Baccalaureate degree in a four-year period, an Associate's degree in a two-year period, and a One-Year certificate in a one-year period.
 Deviating from the class schedule could add additional semesters to one's course of study.
 During the first three weeks of the semester, the student, with the advice of his/her Academic Advisor and the approval of the Academic Dean, may adjust his/her schedule by adding or dropping courses.
-Students must fill out an official

-Add/Drop form, available at the Registrar's Office.
-A \$10.00 fee will be charged to the student's account for every approved course added to or dropped from his/her schedule.
+Students may add or drop a class through Populi until the add/drop period ends.
+A \$10.00 fee will be charged to the student's account for every course added to or dropped from his/her schedule.
+After the add/drop period ends, students should see the registrar for assistance.

-Students are to continue to attend the class they are dropping until they have received official notification from the Office of the Registrar that permission has been granted to drop said course.
-Students are not to attend an added class until notified the course added has been approved.
 Students can check the status of their request on Populi - if a class has been dropped it will no longer appear on the schedule, if added it will appear on the schedule.
-A course dropped with approval within the first three weeks of a semester will result in that course being permanently deleted from the student's schedule and transcript.
+A course dropped within the first three weeks of a semester will result in that course being permanently deleted from the student's schedule and transcript.

 After the add/drop period the student must fill out a "Withdrawal from Class" form if he/she wants to withdraw from a class.
 The form is available in the Registrar's Office and requires the approval of the Academic Dean.
-Again, the student is to attend the class until officially withdrawn.
+The student is to attend the class until officially withdrawn.